 Relevant commercial and management expertise of team members should be included.

-Subcontractors and advisors are individuals that do not belong to the lead organisation and will provide a fee for service (or in-kind contribution); clinical partners should be listed in clinical/HCP partners section.
+Sub-contractors and advisors are individuals that do not belong to the host organisation and will provide a fee for service (or in-kind contribution); clinical partners should be listed in clinical/HCP partners' section.

 Please provide the details of any sub-contractors or advisors involved in your application.
 A maximum of 10 sub-contractors/advisors can be added.
 Please provide a job title, detailed description of the role performed in the project, time allocated to the project and relevant experience and skills of the sub-contractor(s) or advisor(s).